kartevonmorgen/ess-event-calendar-client/README.md

 On GitHub: https://github.com/essfeed
 On Youtube: https://www.youtube.com/watch?v=OGi0U3Eqs6E

-This Wordpress Plugin depends on the ["Events Interface"](https://github.com/kartevonmorgen/events-interface) Wordpress Plugin.
+This Wordpress Plugin depends on the ["WP Events Interface"](https://github.com/kartevonmorgen/wp-events-interface) Wordpress Plugin.
 Before this plugin can be installed the "Events Interface" Plugin should be installed und activated.

 The output of the Feed can be found https://www.yourwebsite.xx/?em_ess=1